bodguy/Theodore/README.md

 This is my first project that I personally called it "Everything with my own project".
 As you can see, the name literally means No external libraries, No Dlls for my studying purposes.
 I'm not very good at C++ language and even I'm also not good at OpenGL like stuffs. but I hopefully get it better with this project.

-I use only a few low level libraries which is ...
+I use only a few low level libraries which is:
-OpenGL for hardware supporting graphics pipelining. glew for opengl version management without any considering various graphic card manufacturer.
+- OpenGL for hardware supporting GPU pipelining.
+- GLEW for OpenGL version management without any considering various graphic card manufacturer.
-OpenAL for embedded multithreading sound output. stb_image for various texture format loading(PNG, JPEG, TGA, BMP etc...) stb_freetype for truetype font loading (I prefer this than FreeType lib)
+- OpenAL for embedded multithreading sound output.
+- stb_image, stb_image_write for various texture format loading(PNG, JPEG, TGA, BMP etc...)
+- stb_truetype for truetype(.ttf) font loading (better than FreeType library)

 ### Supporting features